 Prior to becoming wide receivers coach, Bennett oversaw the development of several key running backs in Green Bay’s stable from 2005-10.

 James Starks was a sixth-round draft pick in 2010 who missed all of training camp and the first 11 games of his rookie season recovering from a hamstring injury.
 But when Starks was healthy, Bennett got him ready to go.
 Starks kick-started the team’s Super Bowl run with a franchise rookie playoff-record 123 yards in an NFC Wild Card game at Philadelphia (Jan.
 9).

-The rookie was particularly counted on down the stretch after Ryan Grant suffered a season-ending ankle injury in Week 1.
+The rookie was particularly vital down the stretch after Ryan Grant suffered a season-ending ankle injury in Week 1.
 Prior to the injury, Grant had become just the third running back in team history to eclipse 1,200 yards in back-to-back seasons in 2008-09.